Subconvexity bound for $\mathrm{GL(3)} \times \mathrm{GL(2)}$ $L$-functions in $\mathrm{GL(2)}$ spectral aspect: Preliminaries

 \subsection{Bessel function}

-In this subsection, we will recall some familiar expansions and formulae of $J$-Bessel functions.
-We start with the following integral representation. \begin{lemma} Let $k \geq 2$ be an integer.
-Let $J_{k-1}(x)$ be the Bessel function of the first kind of order $k-1$.
-Then for any $x \in \mathbb{R}$, we have
+In this subsection, we will recall some well-known expansions of the Bessel functions of the first kind.
+For $k \geq 2$ an integer, let $J_{k-1}(x)$ be the Bessel function of the first kind and of order $k-1$, which is defined as